Skip to Main Content Go to Sitemap

 Centre leadership

-Dr. Stanley Zlotkin is the inaugural Chief of the SickKids Centre for Global Child Health and provides oversight for all Centre activities.
-Dr. Zulfiqar A. Bhutta is the Inaugural Robert Harding Chair in Global Child Health at SickKids and directs research activities for the Centre.
-Both are world-renowned experts in maternal, newborn and child health.
+Dr. Shaun K. Morris, Clinician-Scientist in the Division of Infectious Diseases, Senior Scientist in Child Health Evaluative Sciences and Mining4Life Chair in Global Child Health at SickKids and Dr. Zulfiqar A. Bhutta, Inaugural Robert Harding Chair in Global Child Health at SickKids are Co-Directors of the SickKids Centre for Global Child Health.
+Dr. Morris provides oversight for all Centre activities and Dr. Bhutta directs research activities for the Centre.
+Both Dr. Morris and Bhutta are world-renowned experts in maternal, newborn and child health.
 Brian Smith directs the Centre’s capacity building activities.

 We share SickKids' vision: Healthier Children.
 A Better World.